 4. Power up with Protein

 Hormones like cortisol, estrogen, and progesterone have an impact on your insulin levels and whether your blood sugar is stable or not.
 Normalizing your blood sugar levels will have a layered impact on your health, from stabilizing mood and energy levels to increasing your weight loss success.

 Omega 3’s found in salmon and other fatty cold-water fish can support your brain as you age.
 They also help to prevent mood swings and keep hot flashes at bay.

 Iodine is very important for hormone production, however, due to environmental and lifestyle factors, our bodies may struggle to get enough.
 Iodine supports the ovaries in producing hormones, and when it’s low, we may experience decreased hormone production.
 This can lead to extra discomfort during menopause that isn’t necessary.

 Extreme mood disturbances, hot flashes, and insomnia can be balanced out by factoring in all of these lifestyle tips and increasing your iodine consumption either through a supplement or eating foods like cod, tuna, egg yolks and seaweed like dulse or kelp.

 Remember to stay hydrated!
 Drinking enough water each day will help ease menopausal symptoms and support your body in flushing excess toxins and burning fat.

 Alcohol and caffeine can both have negative impacts on your blood sugar, adrenal glands, and other stress hormones.
 Moderation is key, however, if you’re experiencing really intense discomfort, it may be useful to make some more dramatic shifts and see what happens.

-Instead of coffee, you could try Matcha Powder or Green Tea.
+Instead of coffee, you could try Macha Powder or Green Tea.
 Both are rich in antioxidants while providing you with the much-desired energy boost.
-Matcha and green tea also contain L-theanine which support brain health and reduce feelings of anxiety.
+Macha and green tea also contain L-theanine which support brain health and reduce feelings of anxiety.